-For Fiscal 2018, cash flows generated from operating activities totalled \$637.3 million, compared to \$505.2 million for Fiscal 2017.
-The increase was primarily driven by higher net earnings and an increase in working capital primarily related to the timing of tax payments, partially offset by an increase in inventory levels.
+For Fiscal 2019, cash flows generated from operating activities totalled \$533.1 million, compared to \$637.3 million for Fiscal 2018.
+This decrease was attributable to an increase in accounts receivable with Dollar City, which are secured by letters of credit, as well as to prepaid expenses and to the purchase of merchandise inventory.